 Intense, excessive, and persistent worry and fear about everyday situations are the common characteristics displayed by individuals who are suffering from an anxiety disorder.
 These persistent feelings of anxiety, and often panic, can cause significant impairment and lead to devastation in many areas of their lives.
 Additionally, these feelings tend to be out of the individual’s control and are usually out of proportion to the situation at hand.
-Keeping in mind the sensitive nature of the symptoms that are characteristic of anxiety disorders, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this illness.
-No matter which anxiety disorder you or your loved one may be struggling with, the experienced staff at Cross Creek can help.
+Keeping in mind the sensitive nature of the symptoms that are characteristic of anxiety disorders, Cross Creek Hospital has developed specialized treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this illness.
+No matter which anxiety disorder you or your loved one may be struggling with, the experienced staff at Cross Creek, a hospital for anxiety treatment in Austin, can help.

 Helping a Loved One or Family Member Get Treatment

 If you have a loved one who is battling an anxiety disorder, you are aware of the difficulties he or she faces on a daily basis.
 Additionally, as you watch your loved one struggle with the often debilitating symptoms of anxiety, you may find yourself filled with frustration as you are wondering what you can do to ease some of your loved one’s worries and fears.
 Fortunately, there are things you can do to help your love one cope with and ultimately overcome his or her anxiety.
 Below are some specific ways in which you can best be of support to your loved one:

 - Make sure that you take the time to educate yourself about the specific anxiety disorder that your loved one is struggling with, as this can help you better understand what your loved one is going through and know what can be expected during the recovery process.

 - Suggest that your loved one get professional help, especially if it seems like his or her anxiety is greatly interfering with his or her ability to function properly in life.